k-dx2/Nanohttpd_broadcasting_android_app/README.md

 6. As soon as it receives an IP address, it starts a thread for downloading the file.
 7. Downloading of files using TCP Client.

+For More Information on how the App works refer to the Sync.pdf